AayushAtMars/PawMitra/frontend/README.md

 1. Install Expo Go app from App Store or Play Store
 2. Scan the QR code from the terminal
 3. Make sure your phone and computer are on the same network

+> **Note**: The web version provides the same functionality as the mobile app, making it easy to test and develop without needing a mobile device or emulator.

 ## Project Structure